 Dresses made from shattered windshields and constructed through tension hang from the trees in an effort to keep from tearing themselves apart.

-Shea, shea butter disco boot with wax candles on cinderblocks.
-Love to Love You by Donna Summer plays from within the cinderblocks, size variable, 2017
+frozen shea butter disco boot sweats and condensates on a cinderblock, wax candles.
+Love to Love You by Donna Summer plays from within size variable, 2017

 Roses, 55in tv with video and partially filled earth with 6 white roses, hole is about 5 ft 3 in long, 6 inches unfilled, 2017